3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d02/instructor_notes/click_events.md

 Refresh your window and make sure your script is still running!

-It is fired when the entire page loads, includ­ing its con­tent (images, css, scripts, etc.)
+It is fired after the entire page loads, includ­ing its con­tent (images, css, scripts, etc.)

 ## Review — functions

 #### The syntax

-A function is written using the `function` keyword, a function name (optional),  parenthesis `()` with optional arguments, and a code block `{}`.
+A function is written using the `function` keyword, a function name (optional: dependent on whether you are writing a named or anonymous function), followed by a pair of parenthesis `()` with optional arguments, and a code block `{}`.

 There are actually three ways we can write functions: